DSdatsme/docker-compose-build-convention/README.md

 # Docker Compose Build Convention

-This repo is a part of demo for my talk at OTC Meetup #3
+This repo is a demonstration on how one can build and improve their docker image build process using docker-compose.